CSCD01/team_03-project/deliverable0/team.md

 My future field interest within Computer Science is Cyber-Security - with a specific interest in network security, malware, and penetration testing.
 My first co-op term was at the Ministry of Education, Community Services Cluster, as a QA Analyst in charge of administration of the main testing suite - along with other responsibilites.
 The reamining time was spent at RBC within the RSS team, my responsiblities were upkeep of very high profile business reports, along with the development of an automated project management report to be sent to upper management, directors, and Dave McKay - CEO of RBC.

-I have had hands on experience with C, Java, Python, JavaScript, CSS, HTML, Haskell, and Scheme; with strong preferences to Python, JavaScript, Java, and C.
+I have had hands on experience with C, Java, Python, JavaScript, CSS, HTML, Haskell, and Scheme; with strong preferences to Python, JavaScript, Java, and C. I will bring the skills that I have aquired over the years to contribute to this team.

 ![Old picture of myself](https://scontent.fybz2-2.fna.fbcdn.net/v/t31.0-8/p960x960/12471884_800258880102723_5539173782335235875_o.jpg?_nc_cat=104&_nc_ohc=12WtAIJs5HUAX-FBX8D&_nc_ht=scontent.fybz2-2.fna&_nc_tp=6&oh=3d273a3a253975bea7b7dcab21ec7edf&oe=5EC7983A)